Australia's PM Morrison says government will announce stimulus package soon

 “Our objective is this - keep people in jobs, keep businesses in business, and ensure we bounce back stronger on the other side,” Morrison said at the Australian Financial Review conference in Sydney.

-“We must favour measures that will lift productivity to enable the Australian economy to sustain an even stronger growth trajectory than we were on prior to the crisis.”
+“We must favor measures that will lift productivity to enable the Australian economy to sustain an even stronger growth trajectory than we were on prior to the crisis.”

 The prime minister said the impacts from the coronavirus outbreak were “potentially greater” than the global financial crisis of 2008, and the stimulus package would be geared to meet the “unique nature” of the challenge from the virus outbreak.